Certora/Documentation/docs/prover/portal/CallResolutionTable.md

  Comments
 ------

-The comments, specify the resolution status of the callee.
+The comments specify the resolution status of the callee.
 In addition, they give more insights about why the Prover failed to resolve the callee.
 For example, if the callee contract is unresolved due to wrong linking, a hint is given to the user.
 This hint specifies the slot that should be linked, and what are the possible contracts that should be considered when linking (those that contain a function with the resolved sighash, if it is indeed resolved).
 Moreover, the comments specify the summary application reason, which may be due to the configuration in the CLI, a summarization written in the spec, or a decision made by the Prover.